 Lindsay Goldberg in a $715 million senior secured credit facility to finance its acquisition of Dealer Tire, LLC, a company that assists auto manufacturers with managing tire programs targeting auto dealerships.

 Ontario Teachers’ Pension Plan Board in first and second lien multicurrency facilities to finance in part its $773 million acquisition of the Canadian wine business of Constellation Brands Canada, Inc., a producer and marketer of wines and related products in Canada and the United States.

 OMERS Private Equity in $830 million first and second lien facilities to finance in part its acquisition of Inmar, Inc., an operator of intelligent commerce networks that connect offline and online transactions in real time for the world’s largest retailers, manufacturers and trading partners, and to refinance Inmar's third-party debt.

 - Topgolf International, Inc. (a portfolio company of Providence Equity Partners), an operator of golf entertainment facilities in the United States and the United Kingdom that offer point-scoring golf games, food, beverages, music and apparel, in $275 million senior secured facilities to refinance existing indebtedness.

 - Thomas H. Lee Partners in a $605 million senior secured term loan facility and $225 million senior unsecured notes offering to finance its acquisition of CompuCom Systems, a provider of information technology outsourcing services and products.

-- Ceridian Corporation (a portfolio company of Thomas H. Lee Partners and Fidelity National Financial), a provider of payroll and human resources, employee benefits administration, workforce management and related services, in more than $3 billion of high yield notes offerings, and in its $2.45 billion credit facilities refinancing.
+- Ceridian HCM Holding Inc. (a portfolio company of Thomas H. Lee Partners and Cannae Holdings), a provider of payroll and human resources, employee benefits administration, workforce management and related services, in its $531 million initial public offering and concurrent $100 million private placement of common shares, and in its $980 million credit facilities refinancing.